-I have made my love for the FA Cup plain over the years, and as this season’s Fourth Round approaches, there is a whole new reason to get excited: It’s all on ESPN+!
+I have made my love for the FA Cup plain over the years, and now there is a whole new reason to get excited: It’s on ESPN+!

 If you’re kind of new here, the FA Cup is a tournament for every soccer club in England, with no brackets and no seedings.
-So you wind up with, like in Round 3 earlier this month, stuff like Tottenham Hotspur playing at Tranmere Rovers, and Leicester City playing (and losing!) at Newport County.
+So you wind up with, like in Round 4 earlier this month, stuff like West Ham United visiting (and barely beating) Kidderminster Harriers, or Manchester United losing at home to Middlesbrough .

 The FA Cup is Now Exclusively on ESPN+

 The FA Cup is now only available to US viewers via ESPN+, their online service.
-And the cool thing now is that the entirety of Round 4 — in fact, the rest of this year’s tournament up to and including the Final — will be live-streamed on ESPN+.
-We’re down to the Round of 32, so this weekend there will be 16 games live online.
+And the cool thing now is that the entirety of Round 5 — in fact, the rest of this year’s tournament up to and including the Final — will be live-streamed on ESPN+.
+We’re down to the Round of 16, so on March 1-3 there will be 8 games live online.

-Full disclosure: I am now an affiliate of ESPN+, so if you click the ad on the right or click this link to start your 7-day free trial today, I do get a little kickback.
-(After the trial, it’s $4.99 per month.)
+Full disclosure: Groundhopper Guides is now an affiliate of ESPN+, so if you click the ad on the right or click this link to start your 7-day free trial today, we do get a little kickback.
+(After the trial, it’s $5.99 per month.)

 But I was already an ESPN+ subscriber, and that’s because every week they show at least one game from the second-tier Football League Championship.
 I have also made plain over the years my love for the lower leagues of English soccer, and in fact I think the Championship is more entertaining — certainly more competitive and varied — than the Premier League.

 ESPN+ also shows MLS, Serie A in Italy, La Liga in Spain and the Bundesliga in Germany.